en

 How to effectively process Chinese documents

-• An extensive ID template database: The solution should cover all current versions of Chinese passports, identity cards, and driver’s licenses.
+• Extensive document template coverage.
+The solution should cover current and legacy versions of Chinese passports, identity cards, and driver’s licenses.

 On our website, we use cookies to collect technical information.
 In particular, we process the IP address of your location to personalize the content of the site